The Role of Self-Regard in Customer Service

 Celebrate Progress, Not Perfection

-That’s progress.
-And it matters.
+That’s progress, and it matters.

 Self-Reflection Questions

-Use these to deepen your self-regard:
+Use these to enhance your self-regard:

-• When do I feel most confident and proud of my work?
+- When do I feel most confident and proud of my work?

-• What’s one customer interaction I handled well this week?
+- What’s one customer interaction I handled well this week?

-• How do I talk to myself when I make a mistake?
+- How do I talk to myself when I make a mistake?

-• What support or habits help me feel good about who I am and what I do?
+- What support or habits help me feel good about who I am and what I do?

 Final Words